Online Continual Adaptation with Active Self-Training: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we analyze the dynamic regret bound of the proposed algorithm.
-We first begin with the separable case, and theoretically show the necessity of active query and self-adaption.
+We first begin with the separable case, and theoretically show the necessity of active query and the efficacy of the online teacher-student structure.
 Finally, we generalize the results to the non-separable case.